marcopaganini/godrive/README.md

 ## Notes

-This library can be considered BETA but I'm actively working on it.
-Keep the following in mind when using this library:
+This library should be considered in BETA state.
+I'm actively working on it.
+Please keep the following in mind when using this it:

 * Google Drive allows multiple files/directories with the same name.
 Since we're (kinda) emulating the semantics of a Unix filesystem, the library will